gbarros1994/expenses/README.md

-# A new Flutter project
+# A new Flutter projec

 ## Getting Started